coderboy-raiyan/node-typescript-setup/README.md

 ###

-If you want to use it just do these steps
+If you want to use it do these steps

 - First clone the repo.
-- now you need to add your github origin by using this command `git remote set-url origin https://git-repo/new-repository.git`
+- now you need to add your GitHub origin by using this command `git remote set-url origin https://git-repo/new-repository.git`
-- then push it to your github
+- then push it to your GitHub
 - And now you are ready to use it 🚀👍